 - Helps fight early gum disease/gingivitis

 - Reaches areas of the mouth that brushing and flossing alone may miss

 How To Use Mouthwash

 Using mouthwash seems like it should come naturally, but proper use is often overlooked.
-Here are some quick tips and a simple routine to follow for the best results.
+Here are some quick tips on when to use mouthwash, how much mouthwash to use in a rinse, and how long to rinse for.
+Follow this simple mouthwash routine for the best results.